SeldonIO/alibi/doc/source/overview/high_level.md

 \pi_{x}(z') = \frac{M - 1}{\frac{M}{|z'|}|z'|(M - |z'|)}
 $$

-Once we have all of this we can train a linear model, the coefficients of which are the Shapley values.
+Once we have the data points, the values of $f$ for each data point and the sample weights we have everything we need to train a linear model.
+The paper shows that the coefficients of this linear model are the Shapley values.

 There is some nuance to how we compute the value of a model given a specific coalition as most models aren't built to accept input with arbitrary missing values.
-Given a coalition $S$ we can either fix those features in $S$ and average out those not in $S$ by replacing them by values sampled from the data set.
+Given a coalition $S$ we fix those features in $S$ and average out those not in $S$ by replacing them by values sampled from the data set.
 This is the marginal expectation given by
-$\mathbb{E}_{X_{X \setminus S}}[f(x_S, X_{X \setminus S})]$.
-A problem with this approach is that fixing the $x_S$ and replacing the other inputs with feature values sampled from $X_{X \setminus S}$ can introduce unrealistic data if the underlying data has dependencies.
-Another approach in this case is to use the conditional expectation given by
+$\mathbb{E}_{X_{\bar{S}}}[f(x_S, X_{\bar{S}})]$.
+A problem with this approach is that fixing the $x_S$ and replacing the other inputs with feature values sampled from $X_{\bar{S}}$ can introduce unrealistic data if the underlying data has dependencies.
-$\mathbb{E}[f(x_S, X_{X\setminus S}|X_S=x_S)]$.
-This is still problematic however, as a variables that don't contribute to a prediction can be highly correlated with features that do.
-In this case the shapley value for the non-contributing feature can end up being assigned a none zero shapley value which violates the Dummy/Sensitivity property.

-**TreeSHAP**
+**Pros**:
+- The Shapley values are fairly distributed among the feature values which isn't always the case for other local feature attribution methods.
+- Shapley values can be easily interpreted and visualized
+- Very general as is a blackbox method.

+**Cons**:
+- KernalSHAP is slow owing to the number of samples required to accurately estimate the Shapley values.
+- The process of sampling from the dataset while holding a set of features fixed means that unrealistic data points will be introduced.
+- Requires access to the training dataset.

+#### TreeSHAP

 In the case of tree based models we can obtain a speed-up by exploiting the structure of trees.
 Alibi exposes two white-box methods Interventional and Path dependent feature perturbation.
-In each case the speed-up is in how we compute the value of a coalition.
+The main difference is that Interventional method uses the marginal expectation $\mathbb{E}[f(x_{S}, X_{\bar{S}}]$ to estimate

+$$
+f(S) = \mathbb{E}[f(x_S, X_{\bar{S}})|X_{S}=x_S]
+$$

+whereas, the Path dependent method uses the dataset to compute the conditional expectation directly.

-Path Dependent:
+#### Path Dependent TreeSHAP

-Given a coalition $S=/{z_1, ..., z_n/}$ we want to find $\mathbb{E}_{X_{X \setminus S}}[f(x_S, X_{X \setminus S})]$.
-We
+Given a coalition $S=/{z_1, ..., z_n/}$ we want to find $\mathbb{E}[f(x_S, X_{X \bar{S}}|X_S=x_S)]$.
+To do so apply the
-do so in the same way we should when applying a tree based model to any sample, with the only difference being what to do when a feature is missing from the coalition.
+tree to the present features in the same way we normally would, with the only difference being when a feature is missing from the coalition.
 In this case we take both routes down the tree and weight each by the proportion of dataset samples from the training dataset that go into each branch.
 For this algorithm to work we need the tree to have a record of how it splits the training dataset.
 We don't need the dataset itself however, unlike the interventional TreeSHAP algorithm.

 Doing this for each possible set $S$ involves $O(TL2^M)$ time complexity.
 It can be significantly improved to polynomial time however if instead of doing the above one by one we do it for all subsets at once.
-The intuition here is to imagine standing at the first node and counting the number of subsets that will go one way, the number that will go the other and the number that will go both.
+The intuition here is to imagine standing at the first node and counting the number of subsets that will go one way, the number that will go the other and the number that will go both (in the case of missing features).
 Because we assign different sized subsets different weights we also need to further distinguish the above numbers passing into each branch of the tree by there size.
 Finally, we also need to keep track of the proportion of sets of each size in each branch that contain a feature $i$ and the proportion that don't.
 Once all these sets have flowed down to the leaves of the tree then we can compute the shapley values.
-Doing this gives us
-$O(TLD^2)$ time complexity.
+Doing this gives us $O(TLD^2)$ time complexity.

+**Pros**:
+- Very fast for a very useful category of models.
+- Doesn't require access to the training data.
+- The Shapley values are fairly distributed among the feature values which isn't always the case for other local feature attribution methods.
+- Shapley values can be easily interpreted and visualized

+**Cons**:
-An issue is that as we're approximating $\mathbb{E}[f(x_S, X_{X\setminus S}|X_S=x_S)]$ this method will give shapley values that don't satisfy the Dummy/Sensitivity property.
+- approximating $\mathbb{E}[f(x_S, X_{X \bar{S}}|X_S=x_S)]$ this method will give shapley values that don't satisfy the Dummy/Sensitivity property.
 This occurs because features that contribute nothing can be highly correlated with features that do and the expectation doesn't distinguish on this effect.
-Hence, the non-significant but correlated feature will have a positive shapley coefficient.

-Interventional:
+- Only applies to Tree based models

+#### Interventional Tree SHAP

 The interventional TreeSHAP method takes a different approach.
 Suppose we sample a reference data point, $r$, from the training dataset.
 For each feature $i$ we then enumerate over all subsets of $S\subset F \setminus \{i\}$.
 If a subset is missing a feature we replace it with the corresponding one in the reference sample.
-We can then compute $f(S)$ directly for each set $S$ and from that get the Shapley values.
-One major difference here is that we're combining each
-$S$ and $r$ to generate a data point.
+We can then compute $f(S)$ directly for each coalition $S$ and from that get the Shapley values.
+One major difference here is that we're combining each $S$ and $r$ to generate a data point.
 The process of enforcing independence of the $S$ and $F\S$ in this way is known as intervening in the underlying data set and is where the algorithm name comes from.
 Note that doing this breaks any independence between features in the dataset which means the data points we're sampling won't be realistic.

 For a single Tree and sample $r$ if we just iterate over all the subsets of $S \subset F \setminus \{i\}$ the interventional TreeSHAP method runs with $O(M2^M)$.
-Note that there are two paths through the tree of unique interest.
+Note that there are two paths through the tree of special interest.
 The first is the instance path for $x$, and the second is the sampled/reference path for $r$.
 Computing the shapley value estimate for the sampled $r$ is going to involve replacing $x$ with values of $r$ and generating a set of perturbed paths.
-If, instead of summing over the sets if we sum over the paths we get a speed improvement as many of the sets $S$ end up taking the same path, and we compute them all at the same time instead of one by one.
+If, instead of iterating over the sets if we sum over the paths we get a speed improvement as many of the paths within the tree have overlapping components.
+We can compute them all at the same time instead of one by one.
 Doing so the Interventional TreeSHAP algorithm obtains $O(LD)$ time complexity.

 Applied to a random forrest with $T$ trees and using $R$ samples to compute the estimates we obtain $O(TRLD)$ time complexity.
 The fact that we can sum over each tree in the random forest is a results of the linearity property of shapley values.

+**Pros:**
+- Very fast for very useful category of models
+- The Shapley values are fairly distributed among the feature values which isn't always the case for other local feature attribution methods.
+- Shapley values can be easily interpreted and visualized

+**Cons**:
+- Less general as a white box method
+- Requires access to the dataset
+- Intervention on the dataset introduces unrealistic data points

 __WARNING__:
-- Reference the Christoph Molnar book!
+- Reference the Christoph Molnar book

-#### Counter Factuals:
+### Counter Factuals:

 Given an instance of the dataset and a prediction given by a model a question that naturally arises is how would the instance minimally have to change in order for a different prediction to be given.
 Counterfactuals are local